 She’s not wrong.
 Have you ever seen a classic wand?
 They’re you-shall-not-pass large, and anoint-your-lover-like-a-knight long.
 Com is large, but not overwhelmingly so at 10.5 inches.
 It also has a svelte shape and promised to be so lightweight and easy to use that I could maneuver it with one hand.
+(Plus, you can take 10% off your total order with code DAME10 right now.)
 So, I rolled up my sleeves and gave it an honest test run to see if it would live up to the hype.

 I dig that this wand has an enigmatic, single-syllable name—as is the case for all of Dame’s sex toys.
 (Suction vibe seekers, have you met Aer?).
 In that way, it feels less gendered, which is rare, given that a lot of sex toy company messaging still feels like watching an As Seen on TV informercial.
 (No shade to ASoTV; we OxiClean in this house.)
 Think: cringey product names such as “battery-operated boyfriend,” or brand names including “Womanizer.”
 (Great products, terrible names.)